Gabriele Paleotti: Writings on art

 The early religious paintings of Ludovico Carracci, working in Bologna in these years, perhaps came closest to Paleotti's prescription, but the Baroque was to take Catholic art in other directions.
 An attempt by one scholar to demonstrate direct influence by Paleotti's work on the movement to naturalism in the style of Annibale Carracci failed to convince most art historians, as there was no actual evidence documenting any connection.
 The text was never completed, with a Latin edition of essentially the unrevised first two books published in Ingolstadt in 1594.
 Revisions done in Rome in the 1590s, and fragmentary drafts of the last three books survive.
 Despite being incomplete the work was widely read in the Catholic world, and the first English translation was published in 2012.
 In the 1590s, the tone of the disappointed Paleotti's writing changed, becoming harsher, and he proposed an equivalent for imagery of the Index Librorum Prohibitorum.
-It was probably who commissioned Zurbarán's 1636-1639 Saint Lawrence.

 A key book on Paleotti was written by Paolo Prodi, titled Il Cardinale Gabriele Paleotti (1522–1597), 2 vols.
 (Rome: Edizioni di Storia e Letteratura, 1967.
 David A. Lines also wrote "Gabriele Paleotti and an Unstudied 1583 Dossier on the University of Bologna", in Bologna—Cultural Crossroads from the Medieval to the Baroque: Recent Anglo-American Scholarship, ed. by Gian Mario Anselmi, Angela De Benedictis and Nicholas Terpstra (Bologna: Bononia University Press, 2012).